-(53) This Section answers some of the queries which may arise during the preparation and working of the plan.
-Answers to other queries may be found by reference to the explanatory notes to the individual forms and worked examples.
+(54) This Section answers some of the queries which may arise during the preparation and working of the plan.
+Answers to other queries may be found by reference to the explanatory notes to the individual forms.
 No booklet, however, can provide for every contingency in woodland management and owners are invited to consult the appropriate Forestry Commission Officer on any point about which they are in doubt.